peternijssen/home-assistant-jumbo/README.md

 This library is not affiliated with Jumbo and retrieves data from the endpoints of the mobile application.
 Use at your own risk.

 ### Install
-Use HACS to isntall these sensors or copy the files in the /custom_components/jumbo/ folder to [homeassistant]/config/custom_components/jumbo/
+Use HACS to install these sensors or copy the files in the /custom_components/jumbo/ folder to [homeassistant]/config/custom_components/jumbo/

 Example config: